Overview

 The library files are compiled at the logical location

-.
-The COQUSERCONTRIB
+Interval.
+The COQUSERCONTRIB environment

 variable can be used to override the physical location where

-directory containing these files will be
+the Interval directory containing these files will be

-.
+installed by ./remake install.
 By default, the target

-directory is `$COQC -where`/user-contrib
+directory is `$COQC -where`/user-contrib.

 Invocation